MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

     types: [assigned, opened, synchronize, reopened]
 ```

-Limit to when a PR against the main branch is merged.
+Restrict to when a PR against the main branch is merged.
 There is no `merged` option, so use `closed`.
 This closed event I think might be triggered when you close without merging.

 This is similar to listening to `push` event on `master`, but it requires a PR to exist and does not pick up on just any commit to `master`.